 "A mind that is stretched by a new experience can never go back to its old dimensions." - Oliver Wendell Holmes Jr.

 Vacationing to new and exciting places will put you outside your normal comfort zone, especially when you don't speak the same language.
-There may be some communication issues or local cuisine that is much less than tasty, but you begin to understand yourself more from these experiences.
+There may be some communication issues or local cuisine that is much less than tasty.
+Still, you begin to understand yourself more from these experiences.

-Unlike traveling with a group, when you are by yourself, nothing is stopping you from doing what you want to do.
-You can get up at 5 am and watch the sunrise over the city, or go to that weird museum that you heard about on Reddit.
+Unlike traveling with a group, nothing is stopping you from doing what you want to do when you are by yourself.
+You can get up at 5am and watch the sunrise over the city or go to that weird museum that you heard about on Reddit.
 There is flexibility to explore the world without the constraints of others.

-Constraints of others, along with the limitations of our mind, are what keeps us inside our comfort zone.
-The freedom of traveling alone allows us to engage with the world in a new light, and indeed be ourselves.
+Constraints of others, along with our minds' limitations, are what keeps us inside our comfort zone.
+The freedom to travel alone allows us to engage with the world in a new light and be ourselves.

 From our experience, solo traveling has allowed us to seek inspiration in places that we've never imagined.
 From a last-minute spiritual retreat in Peru to an unplanned visit to a Buddhist monk tattoo parlor in Thailand, these experiences will help you grow and develop your comfort zone.